stfc/PSyclone/tutorial/practicals/nemo/2_nemo_profiling/README.md

    is available from
    [bitbucket](https://bitbucket.org/apeg/dl_timer/src/master/).
 You
-   will need to obtain the source for this library and then update the various `PROFILE_*` variables in the Makefile in this directory.
+   will need to obtain the source for this library and then update the three `PROFILE_*` variables in the Makefile in this directory.

+Congratulations, you have now completed this part of the tutorial.
 We have now used a PSyclone transformation to add profiling instrumentation to the tracer-advection mini-app.
 In subsequent tutorials we will look at using PSyclone transformations to parallelise the code.